FunPhase: A Periodic Functional Autoencoder for Motion Generation via Phase Manifolds: Reconstruction error under increasing keyframe distances.

 \section{Reconstruction error under increasing keyframe distances.}

 In \autoref{tab:keyframesAE}, we evaluate the reconstruction performance of our model when conditioned on keyframes sampled at increasing temporal intervals.
 We compare Function AE and FunPhase against a SLERP baseline, which linearly interpolates the root trajectory and joint rotations between keyframes.
 FunPhase shows a substantial improvement at a keyframe distance of $10$ and nearly matches full-sequence reconstruction performance at a distance of $5$.
+At higher distances, the performance dropped.
+This could be due to the fact the model never saw big gaps between input keyframes.
+We believe that performing a training with more sparse input could further improve the performance of our model.